abilandz/PH8124/Lecture_3/Lecture_3.md

 My favorite experiment at <some-collider> is <some-experiment>
 ```

-The solution goes as follows — edit the file `favorite.sh` with the following content:
+The solution goes as follows &mdash; edit the file `favorite.sh` with the following content:

 ```bash
 #!/bin/bash